seanbaxter/circle/README.md

 * [New Circle notes](new-circle/README.md)

 New Circle is a major transformation of the Circle compiler, intended as a response to recent [successor language announcements](https://accu.org/journals/overload/30/172/teodorescu/).
-It focuses on a novel [fine-grained versioning mechanism](new-circle/README.md#versioning-with-feature-pragmas) that allows the language to **fix defects** and make the language **safer** and **more productive** while maintaining **100% compatibility** with existing code assets.
+It focuses on a novel [fine-grained versioning mechanism](new-circle/README.md#versioning-with-feature-pragmas) that allows the compiler to **fix defects** and make the language **safer** and **more productive** while maintaining **100% compatibility** with existing code assets.

 New Circle is the richest C++ compiler yet.
 Try out: